-In DataClouds, communities are created and maintained through the following operations.
+In DataClouds, communities are created and maintained through the following operations:

-- 1) Community initialization: When a user has data to disseminate but there are no communities existing for her, the user can create a new community for the users with the same interest to share the data.
+- Community Initialization: When a user has data to disseminate but there are no communities existing for them, the user can create a new community for the users with the same interest to share the data.
 To do so, the user needs to register the new community at the local CRP, and the CRP will assign a DFCN to the community.
-After that, a route is established between the user and the DFCN, which forms the original communication structure of the community. - 2) Community joining: After querying the CRP, a user can discover and join the communities in the network that meet their interests in order to publish or receive the desired data.
-Similar to community initialization, the user has to find a route and connect to the DFCNs of the corresponding communities.
-In this way, the community, or the cloudlet, is expanding. - 3) Community leaving: As the interests of users might change over time, they can choose not to share data with other users in certain communities anymore by leaving it.
-When a user decides to leave a community, the user needs to inform the DFCN so that the route between the user and the community can be removed from the communication structure.
-In this way, the community, or the cloudlet, is shrinking. - 4) Community deletion: When there are no users in a community, the DFCN will inform the CRP to delete the corresponding record for this community.
+After that, a route is established between the user and the DFCN, which forms the original communication structure of the community. - Community Joining: After querying the CRP, a user can discover and join the communities in the network that meet her interest in order to publish or receive the desired data.
+Similar to community initialization, the user has to find a route and connects herself to the DFCNs of the corresponding communities.
+In this way, the community, or the cloudlet is expanding. - Community Leaving: Since the interests of users might change over time, they can choose not to share data with other users in certain community any more by leaving it.
+When a user decides to leave a community, it needs to inform the DFCN so that the route between the user and the community can be removed from the communication structure.
+In this way, the community or the cloudlet is shrinking.

+• Community Deletion: When there are no users in a community, the DFCN will inform the CRP to delete the corresponding record for this community.
 The DFCN is freed from that community and can be reassigned to new communities in the future.
 Thus, the community or cloudlet disappears.